-This is frustratingly vague and the debug information is not generally informative.
 Typically it indicates a format problem (e.g. modified sequence is unrecognized, or #N/A occurs in a column).
 You may also get another error message saying the required columns were not recognized, this usually means you’re using tabs instead of spaces, some column names are incorrect or missing, or the tab-formatting is incorrect.
-These errors can be hard to debug and it is often necessary to rely on trial and error (or ask ABSciex for help).
+These errors can be hard to debug and it is often necessary to rely on trial and error (or ask SCIEX for help).

-In any case, once you’ve solved any errors in your ion library, you should get the following screen:
+In any case, once you’ve solved any errors in your ion library, you should get something like the following screen: